Why is recycling in the tights industry not a solution?

 What are the advantages of wearing Billi London biodegradable tights?

-- They are the only tights biodegrading in a record time of under 5 years compared to 40 to 100 years for traditional tights (reference system: ASTM D5511 - Std test)
+- They are the only tights biodegrading in a record time of 5 years compared to 40 to 100 years for traditional tights and tights made with recycled yarns (reference system: ASTM D5511 - Std test)

 - They decompose into organic matter (biomass) and biogas creating renewable resources.